reflectoring/reflectoring.github.io/_posts/kotlin-vs-java-part-1.md

 }
 ```

-As you can see, I declared a variable called `name` of type `String`, then I assign a value to this variable using `=` keyword.
+As you can see, I declared a variable called `name` of type `String`, then I assigned a value to this variable using `=` keyword.
 Now, if you try to update the value of `name` variable, let’s take a look what will happen.
 ```kotlin
 fun main() {